 Do you need energy advice?

 Energy use affects all of us in different ways – whether it’s trying to reduce what we use for environmental reasons, needing to keep warmer in the winter months or finding ways to pay a bit less for what we use.
-To lend a hand with understanding and controlling our energy use we have recruited two Community Energy Advisers serving rural Northumberland - Tessa Sayers and Myra Milne.
+To lend a hand with understanding and controlling our energy use we have launched a new website Energy Advice Rural Northumberland (EARN) giving trusted advice and resources for rural communities in Northumberland.

-Tessa and Myra will be engaging with groups and individuals with the main aim of helping people to keep warmer and spend less through a wide variety of strategies.
-These will range from installing simple measures to improve the energy efficiency of homes, looking into ways of paying less for energy, accessing financial help, adopting more energy-efficient habits and, if appropriate, applying for a grant to make more substantial improvements to the house.
+We've also recruited Community Energy Advisers serving rural Northumberland - Anna Revell, Andrew Beresford and Liz Gray.
+The team are engaging with groups and individuals with the main aim of helping people to keep warmer and spend less through a wide variety of strategies.
+These range from installing simple measures to improve the energy efficiency of homes, looking into ways of paying less for energy, accessing financial help, adopting more energy-efficient habits and, if appropriate, applying for a grant to make more substantial improvements to the house.

-If you would like a home visit from Tessa or Myra and live in rural Northumberland please get in touch with them.
+If you would like a home visit from Anna or Andrew and live in rural Northumberland please get in touch with them.
 Please note they work part-time so there may be a slight delay in returning your call or email.

 Contact our Energy Advisers